CraftTweaker/CraftTweaker-Documentation/docs/1.16/content/zencode/ConditionalCode.md

 # If Statement

-An if statement executed the piece of code if the `boolean` inside of its bracket evaluates to `true`.
+An if statement executes the piece of code if the `boolean` inside of its bracket evaluates to `true`.

 ```zenscript
 val test = 0;